saur0n/libserialization/README.md

 ## Supported data types

-Serializing and deserializing of the following data types is supported:
+Serialization and deserialization of the following data types is supported:
 * `bool`
 * `char`
 * `int8_t`